vediserna/reference-tictactoe/README.md

 npm run start
 ```

+At this point you should see the HGOP intro page open in your browser.
-At this point you should be able to point your browser to http://localhost:8080/
+If not, you should be able to point your browser to http://localhost:3000 and open it.

 To run client tests in watch mode:
 ```